The Hindu-Christian Studies

 Description and Purpose

-The purpose of HCac is to provide a forum in which professional scholars active in the society may exchange ideas and information on matters pertaining to their research and teaching.
+HCStudies provides a forum in which professional scholars active in the society may exchange ideas and information on matters pertaining to their research and teaching.

-HCac is a private mailing list, which means that the list is not open to the general Internet public.
+HCStudies is a private mailing list, which means that the Google Group is not open to the general Internet public.
 Nor is it open to all members of the Society for Hindu-Christian Studies.
 Subscriptions are normally available only to society members with terminal degrees in related academic disciplines (e.g., religious studies, theology, South Asia area studies) researching and/or teaching in the field of Hindu-Christian studies.
 Guest subscriptions are available to graduate students currently doing work in these fields.
 Other individuals, such as clergy with scholarly training, may be permitted to join the list at the discretion of the society’s board.
 It is assumed that all subscribers will be familiar with current methodologies and assumptions in academic theology and/or religious studies.
-These eligibility criteria are enforced strictly to help ensure that the discussion remains as much as possible on an informed, professional, and academic level.

 List Manager: Lance Nelson, University of San Diego (lnelson@sandiego.edu).